-While MIT Sloan's estimated tuition fees for two years, at $154k, are lower than estimated tuition fees at Columbia, Tuck, and Wharton, other expenses students incur during an MBA program make the overall MBA experience at MIT the most expensive—and the cost of an MBA is increasing!
+While MIT Sloan's estimated tuition fees for two years, at around $158k, are lower than estimated tuition fees at Wharton, other expenses students incur during an MBA program make the overall MBA experience at MIT the most expensive—and the cost of an MBA is increasing!

 Cost of an MBA in the USA

 So which are the most expensive MBA programs?
-Narrowly following MIT Sloan in second place is Stanford Graduate School of Business, with a total cost of $237,288.
-Wharton completes the top three, with a total cost of $229,792.
+Narrowly following MIT Sloan as the second most expensive MBA program in 2021 is NYU Stern, with a total cost of $240,945.
+Stanford Graduate School of Business completes the top three, with a total cost of $239,928.

-The rest of the top 15 are all US-based business schools—the remaining 11 schools are all outside of the US.
-The more expensive total cost in the US comes down to the more traditional, two-year MBA programs there, as opposed to the shorter, often cheaper programs in Europe and Asia.
+The more expensive total cost in the US mostly comes down to the more traditional, two-year MBA programs there, as opposed to the shorter, often cheaper programs in Europe and Asia.

-The BusinessBecause Cost of MBA Report focuses on the total cost of the world's top-25 MBA programs as ranked by the Financial Times.
+The BusinessBecause Cost of MBA Report focuses on the total cost of the world's top-25 MBA programs as ranked by the Financial Times in 2020 and 2021.

 Cost of an MBA internationally

-Cambridge is only slightly more expensive than the second least expensive MBA, that at the China Europe International Business School (CEIBS).
-The CEIBS MBA costs £88,025 and is incidentally ranked fifth in the world by the Financial Times.
+CEIBS is only slightly more expensive than the second least expensive top-ranked MBA, at SDA Bocconi.
+The Bocconi MBA costs $92,383 and is ranked 12th in the world by the Financial Times.